UniPlace Christian Church

 "Our building, we concluded, is ill-suited for conversion to any nonresidential use given our location, adjacent traffic flows, sparse parking, and the burdens of upkeep," Freyfogle said.

-City staff recommended that the Planning Commission deny the request, as the church did not satisfy the requirements to be declared a historical landmark.
-Additionally, since the property has already been sold, the purchaser has the right to continue demolition.
+City staff recommended that the Planning Commission deny the request even though the application for historical status met two of the requirements to be declared a historical landmark.

 The City Planning Commission voted unanimously to recommend that the board not pursue historic landmark designation.

-The congregation at UniPlace Church will now hold mass at the University YMCA.
+The congregation at UniPlace Church will now hold services at the University YMCA.

 Copyright 2025.
 WAND TV.
 All rights reserved.